Chi-Huey Wong

 Chi-Huey Wong (翁啟惠; born 3 August 1948) is a Taiwanese-American biochemist who is the Scripps Family Chair Professor at the Scripps Research Institute.
 He is a member of the United States National Academy of Sciences, and was awarded the 2014 Wolf Prize in Chemistry and the 2015 RSC Robert Robinson Award.
 Wong is also the holder of more than 100 patents and publisher of 700 more scholarly academic research papers under his name.

-Education
+Early life and education

-Wong graduated from National Taiwan University with a Bachelor of Science (B.S.) in 1970 and a Master of Science (M.S.) in 1977, both in biochemical sciences.
+Wong was born in Yizhu, Chiayi, on August 3, 1948.
+He graduated from National Taiwan University with a Bachelor of Science (B.S.) in 1970 and a Master of Science (M.S.) in 1977, both in biochemistry.
 He then completed graduate studies in the United States and earned his Ph.D. in organic chemistry in 1982 from the Massachusetts Institute of Technology (MIT) under the direction of professor George M. Whitesides.
 At MIT, he studied the use of enzymes as catalysts in organic synthesis.